 Understanding where our students are and where they need to be is critical to improving education outcomes.
 Data fills this void, and also gives those who are making critical decisions for students the power to reach these outcomes in the most effective ways.

-Outside of work, Yasmin is a pop culture enthusiast and social media maven.
-She is pursuing a Master’s of Public Administration at American University, with a concentration in policy and management.
+Outside of work, Yasmin is a pop culture enthusiast, DC sports fan, and social media maven.